41 Chinese Video Resources for Learning Real-world Conversation at Any Level

 One of the best ways to get fluent is to practice understanding real-world speech and situations in Chinese.

-Unlike Chinese movies or TV shows, which are often very fast and sometimes crammed with slang, YouTube videos will get you comfortable hearing realistic Chinese without confusing you.
+Unlike studying Chinese movies or TV shows on your own, which are often very fast and sometimes crammed with slang, these online videos will get you comfortable hearing realistic Chinese without confusing you.
 Sometimes the dialogue is even a bit slowed down to help your ear.

 They provide helpful visuals.